syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/Fallback-fonts-word-to-image.md

 ---
 title: Fallback fonts in Word to Image conversion in C# | DocIO | Syncfusion
-description: Learn about how to specify fallback fonts during Word to image conversion using the .NET Word (DocIO) library..
+description: Learn about how to specify fallback fonts during Word to image conversion using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG